willybrauner/libraries/packages/react-components/react-responsive-image/README.md

 # @wbe/react-responsive-image

-react-responsive-image is a React component allowing to display a simple `<img />` tag or a `<div>` background-image who gonna use the appropriate thumb in src or url.
+react-responsive-image is a React component allowing to display a simple `<img />` tag or a `<div />` background-image who will set the appropriate thumbnail in src or url attribute, according to a defined width.

+We should never choose how to show an image based on stylistic rendering.
+This is why this component makes the same rendering options possible, regardless of the sementic choice;
+Tag HTML image or background image.

-This component is a wrapper of `@wbe/use-responsive-image-data`.
+This component is a wrapper DOM rendering of `@wbe/use-responsive-image-data`.

 ![](https://img.shields.io/npm/v/@wbe/react-responsive-image/latest.svg)
 ![](https://img.shields.io/bundlephobia/minzip/@wbe/react-responsive-image.svg)